MongoDB is a general-purpose, document-based structured, and distributed database built for modern applications.

 It provides a MongoDB cluster on demand.
 Its starter bundle starting price is $3.6, which gives us 256MB RAM and 1.25GB storage capacity.

 ObjectRocket addresses the scalability and performance challenges that are posed by then database experts through unlimited access to MongoDB DBAs and Fanatical Support.
-It monitors more than 250 metrics per minute on every database instance and takes action to keep the environment running with the optimal performance.
+It monitors more than 250 metrics per minute on every database instance and takes action to keep the environment running with optimal performance.

 - Monitoring & Alerts